henkbirkholz/ietf-scosi/draft-ietf-scosi.md

 ## Software Inventory

-The most basic application of Consise SWID tags is a list of every discernable software instance installed on an endpoint.
+The most basic application of Concise SWID tags is a list of every discernable software instance installed on an endpoint.
 This application does require...

 ## Vulnerability Assessment